Productivity AI Tools Compared: ChatGPT vs Claude vs Gemini vs Copilot (2026)

 • General-purpose writing across tones and formats.

-• CSV and spreadsheet analysis via Code Interpreter — it runs Python on your file.
+• CSV and spreadsheet analysis via Code Interpreter, which runs Python on the file you upload.

-• Image generation for slides, social, and one-off decks.
+• Image generation for slides, social posts, and one-off decks.

 • Canvas for collaborative editing of a long doc or code file.